Design and construction.

 The simple earthiness of the design is completed with the backrest of bound sail rope.

-We offer The Victoria Falls Chair in three of the finest African Hardwoods.
-Zambezi Teak, African Bloodwood and African Mahogany.
+We offer The Victoria Falls Chair in two of the finest African Hardwoods.
+Zambezi Teak, and African Mahogany.
 For more information on the timbers we use, please see our article ‘How it’s Made’.

 The Victoria Falls Chair is undoubtedly a piece to be shown off.
 As a single chair at your Safari Desk or a set of chairs for a dining setting it will be stunning.